Éric Besson: Post-political career

 Eric Besson Consulting was founded in 2012, advising energy and industrial production companies.

 He is also a shareholder and member of the supervisory board of PayTop, a fintech start-up.

 In 2016, he was elected to the board of Geocorail, an off-shore engineering company.

 In July 2017, he became the president of the Blanc-Mesnil football club playing in the 5th French division.
 According to media reports, he plans to bring the club up to the professional level in 5 to 10 years and plans opening a sports academy by September 2018.

 Personal life

 Besson was married from 1983–2009 to Sylvie Brunel, a geographer and writer and former president of Action Against Hunger, with whom he has three children.
 Their eldest child, Alexandra (born 1989), is a novelist.

 Besson married Yasmine Tordjman in September 2010, an art student from Tunisia.
 She is the granddaughter of former Tunisian president Habib Bourguiba.
-In December 2012, the couple announced their intention to divorce and separated in 2015.
+In December 2012, the couple announced their intention to separate and divorced in 2015.

-He married Azeroual Jamila in August 2015.
+He married Jamila Azeroual in August 2015.